erling6232/imagedata/paper.md

 # Summary

-`Imagedata` is a python library to read and write medical image data into `Series` objects (multidimensional NumPy ndarrays [@harris2020array]).
+`Imagedata` is a python library to read and write medical image data into `Series` objects.
-In particular, imagedata will read, sort and write DICOM 3D and 4D series based on defined attributes.
+In particular, imagedata will read, sort and write DICOM\textsuperscript{\textregistered}
+3D and 4D series based on defined attributes.
-Imagedata will handle geometry information between the medical image data formats like DICOM\textsuperscript{\textregistered}, NIfTI [@nifti1] and ITK [@itk2002].
+As far as possible, imagedata will handle geometry information between the medical image data formats like DICOM, NIfTI [@nifti1] and ITK [@itk2002].

-Imagedata provides a Series class inheriting the `numpy.ndarray` class, adding DICOM data structures.
+Imagedata provides a Series class inheriting the `numpy.ndarray` class [@harris2020array], adding DICOM data structures.
 Plugins provide functions to import and export DICOM and other data formats.
 The DICOM plugin can read complete series, sorting the data as requested into